NICHD components support and/or conduct research on the following aspects of HIV/AIDS.

 The MPIDB supports research on the pharmacokinetics/pharmacodynamics and safety of antiretroviral drugs in pregnancy.
 The Branch also supports research, investigating the impact of HIV infection and antiretroviral therapy on child development, including growth, sexual maturation, metabolism, socialization, neurodevelopment, and neurologic function.
 It also supports research on drug toxicity in pregnant women and on the effects of antiretroviral drugs on the fetus and infant, especially long-term effects.

-An example of the MPIDB's interest in this area is its Pediatric HIV/AIDS Cohort Study (PHACS), which found in 2012 that children who were exposed to HIV in the womb, even if they did not become infected with the virus, were at high risk of a language delay compared with other children.
+An example of the MPIDB's interest in this area is its Pediatric HIV/AIDS Cohort Study (PHACS).
+In 2012, study researchers found that children who were exposed to HIV in the womb, even if they did not become infected with the virus, were at high risk of a language delay compared with other children.
 This study, co-funded by seven other NIH Institutes and offices, was established in 2005 to evaluate the long-term safety of fetal and infant exposure to prophylactic antiretroviral drugs and the effects of perinatally acquired HIV infection in adolescents.
 These results suggest the need for early language interventions for children exposed prenatally to HIV.
 The Obstetric and Pediatric Pharmacology and Therapeutics Branch also supports research in the area of pediatric and obstetric drugs.

 HIV/AIDS in Women